wp-plugins/123contactform-for-wordpress/README.txt

 === 123ContactForm for WordPress ===
 Contributors: 123contactform
 Donate link: http://www.123contactform.com/
-Tags: contact form, order form, contact, form, email, captcha, upload, files, 123contactform Requires at least: 2.0.2
+Tags: contact form, order form, contact, form, email, captcha, upload, files, 123contactform, survey, secure form, Requires at least: 2.0.2
 Tested up to: 3.2.1
 Stable tag: 2.0.3

-Contact Form plugin from www.123ContactForm.com.
+Contact Form plugin from www.123ContactForm.com

 == Description ==

 Contact Form plugin from 123ContactForm.com.
-It requires a free account created on [123ContactForm](http://www.123contactform.com/signup.html).
+It requires a free account created on [123ContactForm] (http://www.123contactform.com/signup.html).
+Building any type of form and survey for WordPress pages is an enjoyable experience with the user-friendly interface of 123ContactForm.
+The form generating process takes just 3 easy steps - edit the form, choose settings and publish.
+Allows adjusting codes.

+Features:
+- easy form building: real time WYSIWYG editor, form branching (conditional logic for dynamic web forms), file upload fields
-Features: captcha, autoresponder, custom "thank you" page, customisable form layout, reports etc.
+- efficient submissions management: multiple recipients, custom "thank you" page, export data to CSV, reports over submissions
+- security: CAPTCHA and smart CAPTCHA, password protection, SSL encryption
+- style: theme gallery, full CSS customization
+- integration with payment processors: PayPal, Authorize.Net, Google Checkout
+- 3rd party apps integration: SalesForce, VerticalResponse, MailChimp, WebHook, Google+Yahoo Groups, Google Docs
+- mobile version of web forms.

 == Installation ==

 1. Upload the entire *123contact-wp-plugin* folder to the */wp-content/plugins/* directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+Creating a form
-3. [Sign up](http://www.123contactform.com/signup.html) for a free 123ContactForm account, then login.
+1. [Sign up](http://www.123contactform.com/signup.html) for a free 123ContactForm account, then login.
-4. Click **Create new form**, enter a name for your form, enter your email address and click **Save form**, then click **Next**, then click **Next** again.
+2. Click **Create new form**, enter a name for your form and edit fields.
+When completed, go to the next tab and choose Form Settings (including e-mail address for notifications).
+Once done, access the third tab, Publish Form.

+Publishing the form
+First method:
-5. You are now on the **Get HTML code**.
-Go to **Option 3b** part of the page, select the code, and copy it to the clipboard (by pressing CTRL+C).
+a.
+In the Publish section (no 4 from above) go to **Option 3b** part of the page, select the code, and copy it to the clipboard (by pressing CTRL+C).
-6. Paste the code (by pressing CTRL+V) in the WordPress page where you want the form to appear, and save it.
+b.
+Paste the code (by pressing CTRL+V) in the WordPress page where you want the form to appear and save the post.
+Second method:
+a.
+After plugin installation and activation, visit My Account section on 123ContactForm.
+In Account details spot the API key field and press Generate.
+Copy the API key received.
+b.
+In the WordPress dashboard, while editing the page in the Visual mode, click on the 123ContactForm icon in the menu.
+Paste the API key there, press Connect and then choose the form that you want to publish (if you have built several forms you can include as many of them as you want).
+Press Embed and view the result.

 Usage info, tips and tricks can be found in the [plugin homepage](http://www.123contactform.com/wordpress-contact-form-plugin.html) and [author's blog](http://blog.123contactform.com/category/wordpress-contact-form-plugin/).

 == Frequently Asked Questions ==

-= Is the code that I have to paste in my blog post big ? = No, it is very short.
-It looks like this: *[123-contact-form i123456]* where 123456 is a uniqued form ID you will get.
+= Why doesn't my plugin appear in the WordPress menu after unzipping the *123contact-wp-plugin* folder?
+Make sure you have unzipped the folder in the root of the */wp-content/plugins/* directory.

+= How can I embed multiple forms on the same WordPress page? = The most effective way is using the API key.

-= If I change the form after I pasted it in WordPress, shall I paste the code again? = No, you don't have to paste the code again
+= If I change the form on 123ContactForm after I pasted it in WordPress, shall I paste the code again? = No, you don't have to paste the code again.

 Please see [author's blog](http://blog.123contactform.com/category/wordpress-contact-form-plugin/).